FOR COMPANIES

 What are the next steps?

-Internships can start in November 2023, following the agreement between a company and a university.
-DIN will transfer the internship allowance to the student’s supervisor, who will arrange the payment for an individual student.
+Once the agreement is signed, the internships can commence, and the start date will be agreed between a host organisation and a student.
+DIN will transfer the internship top-up scholarship to the student’s supervisor at the DIN university, who will arrange the payment for the individual student.

 FAQ